 • Swirl oil to coat, add onion and 2 cloves of garlic; cook for 3 minutes, stirring occasionally.

-• Add turkey, thyme, oregano, salt and pepper; cook for 4 minutes, constantly breaking meat into small pieces with spatula.
+• Add ground turkey, thyme, oregano, salt and pepper; cook for 4 minutes, constantly breaking meat into small pieces with spatula.
 Meat won’t get browned and some pink pieces are OK.

 • Add cabbage and stir.

 • Close the lid, set pressure vent to Sealing and press Cancel to turn Sauté off.
+Then press Pressure Cook on High pressure for 10 minutes – white rice, for 22 minutes – brown rice.

 Notes